PeterJemley/bridget/Documentation/BACKGROUND_PROCESSING_TEST_GUIDE.md

 **Objective**: Debug and verify the accuracy of motion detection, especially speed and acceleration readings when stationary.

 **Steps:**
-1. Place the device on a stable, stationary surface.
+1. Place the device on a stable, stationary surface and start monitoring.
-2. Start background monitoring and motion detection.
-3. Observe the speed and acceleration values reported in the app.
+2. Observe the speed and acceleration values reported in the app.
-4. Note any non-zero values when the device is not moving.
+3. Note any non-zero values when the device is not moving.
-5. Move the device slightly and observe how quickly the values change.
+4. Move the device slightly and observe how quickly the values change.
-6. Repeat in different environments (e.g., on a table, in a car, outdoors).
+5. Repeat in different environments (e.g., on a table, in a car, outdoors).

 **Expected Results:**
 - Speed and acceleration should be close to zero when stationary (allowing for minor sensor noise).